 For more information, please visit our website.

-The ASP has staff investigating the petrology and diagenesis of reservoirs associated with petroleum and CO2 sequestration.
+ASP has staff investigating the petrology and diagenesis of reservoirs associated with petroleum and the geological storage of carbon dioxide (CO2).
 A mixture of research and consulting work is carried out in the Petrology Lab at ASP.

-Investigating CO2-related diagenesis in the Otway, Gippsland and Cooper Basins.
+Investigating CO2-related diagenesis in the Otway and Surat Basin.

-Seals research at the Australian School of Petroleum (ASP) consist of a group of petroleum sedimentologists characterising fine grained sediments in terms of mercury injection capillary pressure (MICP) seal capacity , scanning electron microscopy (SEM), X-Ray mineralogy and Gamma logs.
-Research in present day seal analogues are also incorporated into the characterisation to gain a fuller understanding of seal thickness, areal extent and depositional environments.
+Seals research at the Australian School of Petroleum consists of a group of petroleum sedimentologists characterising fine grained sediments in terms of mercury injection capillary pressure (MICP) seal capacity, scanning electron microscopy (SEM), X-Ray mineralogy and Gamma logs.
+Research in present day seal analogues is also incorporated into the characterisation to gain a larger understanding of seal thickness, areal extent and depositional environments.

-The principal analytical tool used is an Autopore 9410 mercury injection capillary pressure porosimeter, which is housed at the ASP, is used in the evaluation of reservoir lithologies, cap seals, intra-formational seals and fault seals.
+The principal analytical tool used is an Autopore 9410 mercury injection capillary pressure porosimeter, which is housed at ASP and is used in the evaluation of reservoir lithologies, cap seals, intra-formational seals and fault seals.
 MICP measurements may be integrated with seismic to microstructural data to provide a robust basis for interpretation of the reservoir potential, sealing capacity and stability/strength of individual strata.

-The EOR group at ASP is involved in different Enhanced Oil & Gas Recovery Projects both in conventional and unconventional resources.
+The Enhanced Oil and Gas Recovery (EOGR) group at ASP is involved in different enhanced oil and gas recovery projects both in conventional and unconventional resources.